dhagell/etcmine-api/README.md

-Node Ethpool
+Node Etcmine
 ===========

-NodeJS Client Library for the Ethpool (Ethpool.org) API
+NodeJS Client Library for the Etcmine (Etc-ethermine.org) API

 This is an asynchronous node js client for the Ethpool.org API.
-It exposes all the API methods found here: http://api.ethpool.org/docs through the ```api``` method:
+It exposes all the API methods found here: http://api.etc-ethermine.org/docs through the ```api``` method:

 Example Usage: